CALGARY CONSTRUCTION ASSOCIATION

-Manufacturers and suppliers provide materials and manufactured goods necessary for construction.
+Manufacturers and suppliers who provide materials and manufactured goods necessary for construction.

-Those professionals serving in roles tangential to the construction of a project.
+Those professionals serving in roles relative to the construction of a project.

-(b) Firms or individuals may be admitted to Associate membership upon the payment of dues and membership fees prescribed from time to time, but shall NOT thereby become entitled to hold office or to vote at any meeting of the Association.
+(b) A person, firm or corporation may be admitted to Associate membership upon the payment of dues and membership fees prescribed from time to time, but shall NOT thereby become entitled to hold office or to vote at any meeting of the Association.

-(c) Honorary membership may be bestowed by the Board of Directors, or by the members at the Annual General Meeting upon any person in recognition of valuable services rendered by him to the Association or to the industry.
-No Honorary Member shall be entitled to vote at any meeting of the Calgary Construction Association on any question on which a ballot is demanded, nor shall he be capable of holding office as Chairman, Vice- Chairman, Secretary-Treasurer, or Director.
+(c) Honourary membership may be bestowed by the Board of Directors, or by the members at the Annual General Meeting upon any person in recognition of valuable services rendered by him/her to the Association or to the industry.
+No Honourary Member shall be entitled to vote at any meeting of the Calgary Construction Association on any question on which a ballot is demanded, nor shall he/she be capable of holding office as Chair, Sr. Vice-Chair, Vice-Chair, Secretary-Treasurer, or Director.

-3. Membership in the Association shall be open to all Persons, Firms or Corporations who in the opinion of the Board of Directors, possess capacity, skill and integrity.
+1.03 Membership in the Association shall be open to all persons, firms or corporations who in the opinion of the Board of Directors, possess capacity, skill and integrity.

 ADMISSION OF MEMBERS

-4. Every applicant for active or associate membership in the Association shall sign a form adopted and supplied by the Association.
+1.04 Every applicant for Active or Associate membership in the Association shall complete a form adopted and provided by the Association.

-5. Every application for membership must be accompanied by the appropriate fees.
+1.05 Every application for membership must be accompanied by the appropriate fee.

-6. The name of the applicant shall be brought before the Board of Directors, and if accepted by the Board of Directors, the applicant shall be declared to be accepted.
-If any application is withdrawn before acceptance, or is rejected, the entrance fees paid by the applicant shall be refunded.
+1.06 The name of the applicant shall be brought before the Board of Directors, and if accepted by the Board of Directors, the applicant shall be declared to be accepted.
+If any application is withdrawn before acceptance, or is rejected, the application fee paid by the applicant shall be refunded.

-8. The membership fee and/or other assessments payable by Active and Associate members shall be fixed from time to time by the Board of Directors.
+1.08 The membership fee and/or other assessments payable by Active and Associate Members shall be fixed from time to time by the Board of Directors.
 Honorary and Life Members shall not pay any dues or assessments.

-9. The membership fees shall be payable yearly in advance, on or before the 31st day of the month of January, or as otherwise determined by the Board of Directors.
+1.09 The membership fee shall be payable yearly in advance, on or before the 31st day of the month of January, or as otherwise determined by the Board of Directors.

 DEFAULT IN PAYMENT OF FEES, ETC.

-10. If any member shall fail to pay his fees or other assessments by the 31st day of January following that in which they become payable, the Secretary-Treasurer shall report same to the Board of Directors who may cause the name of such member to be removed from the list of members of the Association and he shall thereupon cease to be a member.
+1.10 If any member fails to pay their membership fee or other assessments by the 31st day of January following that in which they become payable, the Secretary-Treasurer shall report same to the Board of Directors who may cause the name of such member to be removed from the list of members of the Association and they shall thereupon cease to be a member.
 The Board of Directors nevertheless may reinstate such member upon receipt of an application accompanied by the amount of the outstanding indebtedness, and such reasons as they may consider satisfactory for such failure to pay.

 SUSPENSION OR EXPULSION OF MEMBERS

-11. The Board of Directors shall have power to suspend or expel any member who may in their opinion be guilty of conduct detrimental to the interests of the Association, or who may have transgressed the Code of Ethnics, Code of Practice, any of the rules, policy statements, resolutions or By-Laws of the Association.
+1.11 The Board of Directors shall have power to suspend or expel any member who may in their opinion be guilty of conduct detrimental to the interests of the Association, or who may have transgressed the Code of Practice, Code of Ethics, any of the rules, policy statements, resolutions or By-Laws of the Association.

 WITHDRAWAL OF MEMBERS

-(b) If the Association elects to raise money by the issue of debentures, it may do so only with a special resolution approved by the general membership.
+(b) If the Association elects to raise money by the issue of debentures, it may do so only with a special resolution approved by the Association membership.